-The best HIIT workout gear isn't necessarily expensive, and HIIT (High Intensity Interval Training) is by this point definitely not a fitness fad.
-It's a well established and proven way to get fit, improve your overall health, have a heart like a racehorse and the body of a demi-god or goddess.
+The best HIIT workout gear isn't necessarily expensive, and HIIT (High-Intensity Interval Training) is, by this point, definitely not a fitness fad.
+It's a well-established and proven way to get fit, improve your overall health, and have a heart like a racehorse and the body of a demi-god or goddess.
 Need more encouragement?
-Here are five reason why you should try HIIT today and also the best HIIT workout to get things going.

-Although there is no magic wand you can wave to tone up, lose weight and gain muscle quickly – so don't believe all those spurious 'get ripped in two weeks' claims from dodgy products – a HIIT workout, performed a few times a week, is undoubtedly one of the best ways to get fit, lose weight and get a six pack.
-You might need some workout shoes, though, and maybe one kettlebell too.
+Although there is no magic wand you can wave to tone up, lose weight and gain muscle quickly – so don't believe all those spurious 'get ripped in two weeks' claims from dodgy products – a HIIT workout, performed a few times a week, is undoubtedly one of the best ways to get fit, lose weight and get a six-pack.
+You might need some workout shoes, though, and maybe one kettlebell.

-High intensity interval training is all about fitting in a lot of work in a short space of time.
-We'll tell you what a HIIT workout actually is, how to get started and the gear you'll need to torch all that holiday fat and build your perfect body this year.
-Yes, it's hard work, but you can make your life easier (and your body better) by using the right tools for the job.
+High-intensity interval training is about fitting in a lot of work in a short time.
+We'll tell you what a HIIT workout is, how to get started, and the gear you'll need to torch all that holiday fat and build your perfect body this year.
+Yes, it's hard work, but you can improve your life (and your body) by using the right tools for the job.

-Skipping is often overlooked, but it's one of the best ways to get a high-intensity sweat on while developing great co-ordination.
-Used by everyone from Crossfit pros to world champion boxers, to small girls, a skipping rope is one of the best ways to burn fat.
-Never tried it and think we're kidding?
+Skipping is often overlooked, but it's one of the best ways to get a high-intensity sweat on while developing great coordination.
+Used by everyone from Crossfit pros to world champion boxers to small girls, a skipping rope is one of the best ways to burn fat.
+Never tried it and thought we were kidding?
 Try skipping for two minutes and see how far you get…

 This is one of the best ropes on the market, too.
 The BeMaxx Speed Rope II is adjustable, so you can get the perfect length no matter your height.
 It's durable, lightweight and portable: a bit of open space is all you need for a great beginner-friendly HIIT workout.

-Skipping is a majorly underrated type of exercising, despite it being used by boxers to improve endurance and cardio performance.
-The Mirafit Battle Jump Rope combines the best aspects of jump ropes and battle ropes and provides a full body workout without having to fix one end of the rope to an anchor point.
+Skipping is a majorly underrated type of exercise, despite it being used by boxers to improve endurance and cardio performance.
+The Mirafit Battle Jump Rope combines the best aspects of jump ropes and battle ropes and provides a full-body workout without having to fix one end of the rope to an anchor point.

-The black polyester weave the rope is made of is super durable while the rubber coated handles provide comfortable grip and prevent fraying.
-The Mirafit Battle Jump Rope can be bought in a variety of sizes and even the most expensive option is comparatively cheap.
+The black polyester weave the rope is made of is super durable, while the rubber-coated handles provide a comfortable grip and prevent fraying.
+The Mirafit Battle Jump Rope can be bought in a variety of sizes, and even the most expensive option is comparatively cheap.

 Best home gym machines for HIIT